 You might consider investing in an outside expert to help you audit your processes and recommend ways to save money by getting them off your plate.
 This will easily pay for itself sooner than you think!
 And you’ll be off and running with support, doing what you are really good at instead of entering names and email addresses into a spreadsheet.
 Of course, Larek Point would love to partner with you on this!

 And going back to the software idea- so much can be done by some excellent online platforms that help with project management, marketing, human resources, data management, customer management, and data storage.
-Read up on some of the popular ones (some are free or low cost) and start dreaming about liberating your schedule from the tyranny of keeping track of everything.
+It’s time to implement processes and liberate your schedule from the tyranny of keeping track of everything.

 The longer you wait to organize and automate, the longer it will be until you reach your revenue goals— it’s that simple.